mobile rating

-In June 2024, while climbing Kilimanjaro, the Altezza Travel management team made an unexpected discovery — a frog at 3,960 meters (13,000 ft).
-This was a remarkable find, as frogs typically do not live above 2,800 meters (9,200 ft).
+In June 2024, while climbing Kilimanjaro, the Altezza Travel management team made an unexpected discovery — a frog at 4000 meters (13,100 ft).
+This was a remarkable find, as frogs in Africa typically do not live above 3,000 meters (9,800).
 We took hundreds of photographs and shared them with the Tanzania Wildlife Research Institute (TAWIRI).
 Researchers at TAWIRI suspected that this could be an entirely new species.
 In collaboration with Altezza Travel, they initiated further research to determine the true identity of these high-altitude amphibians.

-To confirm this, a DNA study was required, leading to the launch of a new expedition.
+To test this hypothesis, a DNA study was required, leading to the launch of a new expedition.

 Professor Alan Channing is one of the world’s leading experts on African amphibians.
 He is a Professor Emeritus in the Department of Biodiversity and Conservation Biology at the University of the Western Cape in South Africa.